-Support plans and profiles are written at least annually and reviewed every second term.
+Pupil progress is reviewed every second term and this is used to identify the type of support each child will need going forward.
 Where it is felt a pupil is not making appropriate progress plans are adapted to better meet the needs.

 The school aims to provide a wide range of interventions to compliment class learning and meet the varying needs of the SEN pupils.
 The interventions may target an academic area, develop skills for learning, develop language or work on social or emotional difficulties.
-Interventions used include bought in programs as well as more bespoke plans and may be delivered by teachers, class LSAs or SEN LSAs.
+Interventions aim to close the gap between a pupil and their peers, enabling them to better access whole class teaching.
+Interventions used include bought in programs as well as more bespoke plans and may be delivered by teachers, teaching assistants or outside professionals.